 Robert W. Patton, Regents Professor; Ph.D., Florida State University.
 Exercise physiology; health-related fitness.

-Jakob Vingren, Assistant Professor; Ph.D., University of Connecticut.
+Jakob Vingren, Associate Professor; Ph.D., University of Connecticut.
 Physiology of resistance exercise related to hormones, nutrition, health and performance.

 Joe Walker, Principal Lecturer; Ph.D., Clemson University.
 Community recreation development; natural resource land use; outdoor recreation programming; community tourism development; recreation administration; community recreation funding strategies; comprehensive recreation planning.